-You should speak with your academic advisor to identify classes that are appropriate for your interests and academic program.
+You should speak with your academic advisor or Student Success Navigator to identify classes that are appropriate for your interests and academic program.
 You can also find out the specific requirements of your major by logging into BannerWeb and viewing your Degree Audit.
-Your Degree Audit will list all possible courses that are required of your declared major.
+Your Degree Audit will list all possible courses required in your declared major.